Policy last updated

 The completed Vineland-3 is scored by the eligible school-based practitioner or the student support services team.
 To mitigate potential conflicts of interest, the respondent completing the Vineland-3 cannot be the individual who scores it.

-Schools may not re-submit any Vineland-3 assessment which has been re-scored.
+Schools must not re-submit any Vineland-3 assessment which has been re-scored.
+This includes submitting a re-scored Vineland-3 assessment as additional supporting information.

 The professional who scores the form is not required to complete a report.
 The score may be provided to the school in the form of a statement in an email.
 This should include the name and position/role of the scoring practitioner.
 All calculated standard scores are required to be provided (Adaptive Behaviour Composite Score and the Domain Standard Scores) as part of the profile request.
-Schools must retain a copy on the student’s confidential student services file.
+Schools must retain copies of all relevant Vineland-3 documentation on the student’s school records file in accordance with the Records Management policy.
+Refer to the Privacy and Information Sharing guidance for the appropriate management of student health information.

 Vineland-3 for pre-prep students